 5. Take Out a Credit-Builder Loan

 If you don’t have any student loans, there’s another way to borrow money without an established credit rating.
 It’s called a credit-builder loan.
-This type of loan, taken out through a company like Self, is like a secured credit card in reverse: Instead of putting money into an account up front and borrowing against that account, you make regular payments over time and get the money at the end.
+This type of loan, taken out through a company like CreditStrong, is like a secured credit card in reverse: Instead of putting money into an account up front and borrowing against that account, you make regular payments over time and get the money at the end.

 A credit-builder loan is actually a loan in name only, because the bank doesn’t give you any money up front.
 Instead, it deposits the money you’ve “borrowed” in a special account set aside for you.
 However, you don’t get access to this account until after you’ve finished making all the payments.
 Think of it as the financial version of buying a product on a layaway plan.

 If all you got at the end of the loan term was the money, this would be a terrible deal.
 You could just pay the same amount each month into a savings account instead, and the bank would pay you interest instead of collecting interest from you.
 However, with a credit-builder loan, you get an added benefit: Each time you make a payment, the bank reports it to the credit bureaus.
 Borrowing as little as $100 for six months, and paying it off on time, can boost your credit score by around 35 points, according to NerdWallet.

 Even though credit-builder loans are essentially risk-free for the bank, not all banks offer them – or have even heard of them.
-You’re more likely to be able to get one from a community bank or credit union.
+You might be able to get one from a community bank or credit union, but if you want a more tailored solution to fit your needs and budget, you’re better off working with a specialized credit-builder loan provider like CreditStrong.
+CreditStrong has several different types of credit-builder loans, including a revolving credit line, and offers multiple plans to suit your time horizon and ability to repay.

 6. Become an Authorized User on Someone Else’s Card